 Transitional Homes

 Founded in 1994, Prodigal Ministries operates four transitional homes in Jefferson and Oldham counties.
 In downtown Louisville, we have Prodigal House East and West, side by side, on Oak Street for men.
 Our women’s home, the McCauley House is in Crestwood and just a few miles away in Buckner, is the Wright House for men.
 With intention, our homes are equipped with all the comforts, safety and security that change a house into a home.
 We have created environments where our clients are able to get on with the business of rebuilding their lives so they can experience healing, change and finally true freedom.
 Each home is also a therapeutic living community, where they find safety and peace to work with professionals, staff and volunteers to change the trajectory of their lives.
+Upon arrival, each man receives Mental Health and Drug & Alcohol Counseling provided by PCS, ensuring they are supported holistically from day one.

-Wright House
+Brown House

-Prodigal House West
+Chilton House West

 Prodigal House West is a transitional home for our male clients on Oak Street, in an under-served area of downtown Louisville, is right next door to PHE.
-Our clients arrive here (and to the Wright & McCauley Houses) directly from prison with the one outfit they are given — usually a white t-shirt and grey sweatpants, white tennis shoes and their photographs and papers in a black garbage bag.
+Our clients arrive here (and to the Brown & McCauley Houses) directly from prison with the one outfit they are given — usually a white t-shirt and grey sweatpants, white tennis shoes and their photographs and papers in a black garbage bag.
 Prodigal is able to provide them with a safe, comfortable home along with necessities such as: linens, towels, pillows, hygiene items, clothing, a Kroger card a TARC pass and many other needs and wants.
 With the humblest of beginnings, their journey begins… This is their chance, their divine opportunity, to make their life the life they have been longing for.
 Everyday is a second chance.
 This is amazing grace.

 Prodigal House East